ivangfr/graalvm-quarkus-micronaut-springboot/producer-consumer/README.md

   docker-compose up -d
   ```

-- Wait a little bit until all containers `Up (healthy)`.
-You can check it by running
+- Wait for all containers to be with status `running (healthy)`.
+To check it, run
   ```
   docker-compose ps
   ```